William Ricketts: William Ricketts Sanctuary

-Ricketts' major work is in the sculpture park that he named Potter's sanctuary, but which is now known as William Ricketts Sanctuary.
-In the 1960s the Victoria State Government bought the Sanctuary from Ricketts, and made it a public park.
+Ricketts' major work is in the sculpture park that he named Potter's sanctuary.
+In the early 1960s the Victoria State Government bought the property from Ricketts, and made it a public park.
+It was managed by the Forests Commission Victoria under a committee of management.
+The William Ricketts Sanctuary opened to the public on 8 November 1964 and remained a very popular tourist attraction for many years.
+Parks Victoria took responsibility for the sanctuary in 1987.
 Ricketts lived there until his death in 1993.